Q: Why am I being asked to sign in to use XIV-Hunt?

 XIV-Hunt specific strings are only partially translated to these languages, so contributions are ecouraged.

 Updates to FFXIV can break XIV-Hunt compatibility, and if you think this has happened with these versions of FFXIV please send me an email

 and I will see what I can do even though I do not own or primarily play these versions of FFXIV.

 Q: Can I share a link, to someone, that takes them directly to the XIV-Hunt site for a specific world?

 Q: What channel or log type do messages from XIV-Hunt go to?

 A: By default, messages from XIV-Hunt are added to the Echo channel.
 There is an option to change this to any other channel; results may vary.

 Q: Why did XIV-Hunt report a hunt so late that I could not reach it before it was dead?

-A: XIV-Hunt relies on connected hunters, other XIV-Hunt users, on the same world as you, and each of them has the range roughly the size of the zoomed-out mini-map/compass for A and B ranks.
+A: XIV-Hunt relies on connected hunters, other XIV-Hunt users, on the same world and datacenter as you, and each of them has the range roughly the size of the zoomed-out mini-map/compass for A and B ranks.
 The range is usually the whole zone for S ranks and FATEs.

 If you got a late report, that means that someone else with XIV-Hunt did not reach within range of the hunt until then.